 Benefits and sources of financial help

 The parent advisers on our helpline can also provide initial advice on the benefits you may be entitled to.
-They will assess your situation and may offer you a telephone call back appointment with our specialist family finances team.
+They will assess your situation and may offer you a telephone call back appointment with our specialist family finance team.

 A call back appointment might be offered where you have doubts about the accuracy of an online benefit calculation; where you need advice on challenging a benefits decision; or if you are dealing with a change in your family, including:

 - A child is going into hospital long term or into residential accommodation.

 - The effect on entitlements after separation from a spouse or partner or a new partner joining the household.

 - Families with a child aged 16-19 who could claim benefits in their own right as an adult for the first time.

 Support in the early years